 Before I was a mother, I though it was crazy that big and complicated words were used for young children.
 But, to a child, it's just a word!
 And children are like sponges.
 By 2 years old, children know around 50 words and can use 2-3 word sentences.
 By 3 years old, this has leapt up to 200 words with short sentences.
 My son could say 'combine harvester' or 'excavator' perfectly, but 'cucumber' became 'cumbumber' – of course, in time it just corrected itself (sadly!).

-Just 10 minutes a day goes a long way
+Just a few minutes a day goes a long way

 Use words you've learned away from the Flashcards